centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ```

 If these files already exist, please just copy'n'paste the above related include statements at the end of them.
+If you want to translate into a language that is not yet built-in in our module, we suggest to copy the `/modules/registrars/ispapi/lang/overrides/english.php` to `/lang/overrides/<language>.php` of your WHMCS System, where `<language>` corresponds to the language identifier e.g. `danish` or `dutch` etc. Then translate the contents of that file into the desired language.
+Just in case a translation is missing, we'll be falling back to english.

 For cPanel users: Use [this video](//www.youtube.com/watch?v=SNtldWg_0gY) on how to upload and extract a ZIP archive using your cPanel.
 Use [this video](//www.youtube.com/watch?v=T7OYIOwyWvU) on how to find the `public_html` folder in your cPanel.
 In there you'll find a subfolder `gwcorp` or `whmcs` containing again a subfolder `modules` and then the subfolder `registrars`.
 Please copy the above mentioned folder of our zip archive into that folder.